Adaptive deep learning for nonlinear time series models: Introduction

-Second, we consider a sparse-penalized DNN estimator which is defined as a minimizer of an empirical risk with penalization by the clipped $L_1$-norm and develop its asymptotic properties.
-In particular, we establish a generalization error bound of the sparse penalized DNN estimator (Theorem \ref{thm: pred-error-bound2}).
-This enables us to estimate mean functions of nonlinear time series models adaptively.
+Second, we consider a sparse-penalized DNN estimator which is defined as a minimizer of an empirical risk with a sparse penalty and develop its asymptotic properties.
+In particular, we establish a generalization error bound of the sparse penalized DNN estimator (Theorem \ref{thm: pred-error-bound2}) with a $C$-Lipschitz activation function when the observations are $\beta$-mixing and can be nonstationary.
+While the result is shown under the condition that the $\beta$-mixing coefficients decay exponentially fast, it is straightforward to extend it to the case that the $\beta$-mixing coefficients decay polynomially fast.
+We note that our conditions on the penalty function cover several examples such as the clipped $L_1$ penalty \citep{Zh10}, the SCAD penalty \citep{FaLi01}, the minimax concave penalty \citep{Zh10mcp}, and the seamless $L_0$ penalty \citep{DHL13}, and the generalization error bound enables us to estimate mean functions of nonlinear time series models adaptively.
 Our work can be viewed as extensions of the results in \cite{Sc20} and \cite{OhKi22} for independent observations to nonstationary time series.
 From the technical point of view, our analysis is related to the strategy in \cite{Sc20}.
 Due to the existence of temporal dependence, the extensions are nontrivial and we achieve this by developing a new strategy to obtain generalization error bounds for dependent data using a blocking technique for $\beta$-mixing processes and exponential inequalities for self-normalized martingale difference sequences.
 It shall be noted that our approach is also quite different from that of \cite{OhKi22} since their approach strongly depends on the independence of observations and our generalization error bounds of the sparse penalized DNN estimator improve the power of the logs in their bounds.
-More detailed differences are discussed in Section \ref{subsec:pdnn}.
-Our approach to derive generalization error bounds paves a way to new techniques for studying statistical properties of machine learning methods for more richer classes of models for dependent data including time series and spatial data.
+More detailed differences are discussed in Section \ref{subsec:pdnn} and the supplementary material.
+Our approach to deriving generalization error bounds paves a way to new techniques for studying statistical properties of machine learning methods for more richer classes of models for dependent data including time series and spatial data.